nastradacha/personal-assistant-dashboard/USER_STORIES_V2_REFACTOR.md

 **Charter**
 A daily rituals coach that lives on the Pi, shows a calm "Now & Next" view, nudges you with smart alerts, and once in a while gives you a short, helpful reflection.

+**Status (Dec 2025):** Core refactor stories (R1–R5), the Today micro-journal and AI polish stories (P1–P3), and TTS-001–TTS-006 are implemented in code.
+This document now serves as the product/architecture reference and backlog for future tweaks.

 From this, we anchor on three core modes.
 Everything else should support these.

 ### Mode 1: Today (Now & Next) – Hero Screen